-The following sections address the mastership behavior of BSYS and GNF in the context of Routing Engine redundancy.
+The following sections address the primary-role behavior of BSYS and GNF in the context of Routing Engine redundancy.

-Figure 4 shows the mastership behavior of GNF and BSYS with Routing Engine redundancy.
+Figure 4 shows the primary-role behavior of GNF and BSYS with Routing Engine redundancy.

-The BSYS Routing Engine mastership arbitration behavior is identical to that of Routing Engines on MX Series routers.
+The BSYS Routing Engine primary-role arbitration behavior is identical to that of Routing Engines on MX Series routers.

-The GNF mastership is independent of the BSYS mastership and that of other GNFs.
-The GNF mastership arbitration is done through Junos OS.
-Under connectivity failure conditions, GNF mastership is handled conservatively.
+The GNF primary role is independent of the BSYS primary role and that of other GNFs.
+The GNF primary role arbitration is done through Junos OS.
+Under connectivity failure conditions, GNF primary role is handled conservatively.

-The GNF mastership model is the same for both external server and in-chassis models.
+The GNF primary-role model is the same for both external server and in-chassis models.

 As with the MX Series Routing Engines, you must configure graceful Routing Engine switchover (GRES) at each GNF.
-This is a prerequisite for the backup GNF VM to automatically take over the mastership when the master GNF VM fails or is rebooted.
+This is a prerequisite for the backup GNF VM to automatically take over the primary role when the primary GNF VM fails or is rebooted.